rodhis/next-blog/README.md

 ## About

-This is a Next.js 15 training project that takes advantages of it's full stack features.
-Also uses TypeScript, App Router, Context API and MongoDB.
+This was a Next.js 13 pages router training project that takes advantages of it's full stack features.
+I've ported it to Next 15.1 with App Router + TypeScript as an additional challenge.
+Also uses Context API, React Markdown lib to get and render markdown text as blog posts and MongoDB.